jhpce-jhu/jhpce_mkdocs/docs/slurm/slurm-faq.md

 ## What are the default job resources?

 ???
 "Click to open"
-    Jobs that do not specify CPUs, RAM, or duration receive 1 CPU, 5G of RAM, and, on [public partitions](../slurm/partitions.md##public-partitions), a [time limit](../slurm/time-limits.md) of 1 day.
+    Jobs that do not specify CPUs, RAM, or duration, or partition receive 1 CPU, 5G of RAM, assignment to the `shared` partition, and, because shared is a [public partition](../slurm/partitions.md##public-partitions), a [time limit](../slurm/time-limits.md) of 1 day.

 ## When will my job start?